-You should always remember that whatever email you’ll send to your boss, HR, manager and clients it should be clear, direct and easy to read because it develops a brilliant impact on them.
-However, an improper email puts a negative impact.
+Remember that whatever email you send to your boss, HR, manager, or clients should be clear, direct, and easy to read, as it significantly impacts them.
+However, an improper email can have a negative impact.

-Email develops a unique style and structure, so in this blog, we’ll discuss the proper business email format.
+An email has a unique style and structure, so we’ll discuss the proper business email format.

 So, let’s get started!